zhangyi667/myBlog/_posts/2015-03-18-learning-angularjs-notes.md

 `restrict = "AEMC" `(means attribute, element, comment and class respectively) defines how the directive can be used.

-angular has a provider $templateCache, which can cache something you want it to cache, e.g.
+Angular has a provider `$templateCache`, which can cache something you want it to cache, e.g.

 {{% highlight javascript %}}